 Educational Credential Evaluators, Inc. P.O.
 Box 514070 Milwaukee, WI 53203 (414) 289-3400 www.ece.org; or

 International Education Research Foundation, Inc. P.O.
 Box 3665

 Culver City, CA 90231-3665 Telephone: (310) 258-9451 www.ierf.org.
 San Francisco Law School does not offer other services or issue I-20 forms to foreign nationals.
 The School does require a level of English proficiency, both verbal and written, consistent with that which must be demonstrated to achieve an acceptable score on the required Law School Admission Test (LSAT).

 Application Review Process

-Acceptance to San Diego Law School is determined by the Admissions Committee, which takes into account the LSAT score, undergraduate and graduate GPAs, professional background, and personal history of each applicant.
-Due to this review of the individual and his or her accomplishments, there is no mechanical formula required for admittance.
-The Committee seeks students who will contribute positively to the student body, successfully complete the law school program, and go on to become productive members of the Bar.
+Acceptance to San Francisco Law School is determined by the Admissions Committee, which takes into account the LSAT score, undergraduate and graduate GPAs, professional background, and personal history of each applicant.
+Consistent with this holistic review of the individual and his or her accomplishments, the admissions process is not subject to a mechanical formula.
+The Committee seeks students who will contribute positively to the student body, successfully complete the law school program, and go on to become productive and ethical members of the Bar.

-San Diego Law School admits students without regard to age, sex, race, creed, color, physical handicap, sexual orientation, national or ethnic origin, or political affiliation, to all the rights, privileges, programs, and activities generally accorded to students at the School.
+San Francisco Law School admits students without regard to age, sex, race, creed, color, physical handicap, sexual orientation, national or ethnic origin, or political affiliation to all the rights, privileges, programs and activities generally accorded to students at the school .
 It does not discriminate on any of these bases in administration of its educational policies, admission policies, scholarship and loan programs, or other School-administered programs.